How to get more from your LinkedIn Company Page

 In setting your objectives, be clear about who your ideal LinkedIn audience is.

-Customers, contacts, staff and potentials for all of these will have different information interests.
-It is OK to try to use your company page to appeal to all these three groups.
-Remember though that each will probably favour different content, and you should accommodate this to maintain engagement.
+Customers, contacts, staff, and potential customers will all have different information interests.
+It is OK to try to use your company page to appeal to all three groups.
+Remember, though, that each will probably favour different content, and you should accommodate this to maintain engagement.

 Suppose your business is involved in international trade.
 In that case, LinkedIn is a global platform and you may want to focus on territory-specific content to appeal to target countries or locations.